 Angono: Matters of the Art

 I’m supposed to go to a pre-Valentine date, but a last-minute call for a work meeting have her taking a rain check.
 I refuse to wallow on the situation, though, and instead make the proverbial lemonade out of lemons.
-Having nothing else to do for the day, I set out to Angono in Rizal province.
+Having nothing else to do for the day, I set out to Angono, Rizal, which is famously dubbed the Art Capital of the Philippines.

-The reason I choose this place is twofold.
-First, I’m currently exploring Rizal (along with Cavite on alternating weeks), having had finished visiting all cities and towns in Bulacan last year.
-Second, Angono is dubbed the Art Capital of the Philippines, so what better way to observe the National Month of the Arts, right?
+The reason I chose Angono is twofold.
+First, I’m currently exploring Rizal (along with Cavite on alternating weeks), having finished visiting all cities and towns in Bulacan last year.
+Second, Angono is celebrated as the Art Capital of the Philippines, and what better way to observe the National Month of the Arts than to visit a town with such a rich artistic heritage?

 A few minutes’ walk west of the municipal hall, I find the Blanco Family Art Museum.
 The Blancos are hometown celebrities, and their works are displayed inside.
 Upon entering, I am greeted by a couple of higantes figures.
 The higantes is a festival held in town every November to commemorate Pope St. Clement I. The event is known for the large papier-mâché figures (hence, higantes, a corrupted Spanish for giantes) paraded around town.
 Outside the festival, these figures are used as decorations in a few establishments.